Activities and Events

 Thursday, April 10

 Thirty five years after his seminal research on the history of Blandwood, Dr. Bushong remains the definitive historian of our flagship museum.
 Now with the White House Historical Association, Dr Bushong will speak about the significance of Governor Morehead’s Blandwood.
-He presently served as Vice President of Research and Digital Media and Director of the David M. Rubenstein Center for White House History, White House Historical Association.
+He presently serves as Vice President of Research and Digital Media and Director of the David M. Rubenstein Center for White House History, White House Historical Association.

 William B. Bushong received BA and MA history degrees from North Carolina State University and Appalachian State University before completing his doctoral studies in American Civilization at the George Washington University in 1988.
 Blandwood was his first research study as a consultant out of ASU graduate school in 1979.
 He has worked as a historian with the National Park Service and as an independent author and historic preservation planner.
 His projects included a cultural resource history of Rock Creek Park, an exhibition on contemporary federal design at the National Building Museum, and numerous publications, including North Carolina's Executive Mansion: The First 100 Years (1991), Uncle Sam's Architects: Builders of the Capitol (1994), and an annotated edition of Glenn Brown's History of the United States Capitol (2008).
 This year he has been a major contributor to Inside the White House: Stories from the World’s Most Famous Residence (2013) published by the National Geographic Society in November.
 Since 1997, Dr. Bushong has actively developed publications, exhibitions, web site presentations, and is now working toward the establishment of a digital library of White House history for the association.